Lemoncode/angular-1-6-tutorial/04 Components Layout/Readme.md

 npm start
 ```

-- Checking this layout, we can see that in reality we are talking here about two components, let's chop it into
-two: ClientListResultComponent and ClientCardComponent, now it's time to expose properties on the ClientCardComponent.
+- Checking this layout, we can see that in reality we are talking here about two components, let's chop it into two: `ClientListResultComponent` and `ClientCardComponent`, now it's time to expose properties on the `ClientCardComponent`.

 _./src/app/components/client/list/result/client.list.card.component.html_